Vederand/VEDERNIKOV-bachelor-thesis-CIT/README.md

 # Selenium Python scripts for automating test cases.

 ## Contains scrips to automate test cases of "Anki" web-based application.
-Foth tests generated manually and with the help of CIT.
+Both tests generated manually and with the help of CIT.

 ## Contents:
 * excel_files: excel tables with test cases data generated with the help of CIT;